The World Water Council

 • Co-organizing the World Water Forum

 The World Water Forum has become the largest international event on water.
-It is co-organized every 3 years by the World Water Council and a host country in a city that hosts it for a week.
-The 6th World Water Forum took place in Marseille in 2012, the last one in Brazil in 2018 gathered tens of thousands of participants and the next one will be held in Senegal in March 2022.
+It is co-organized every 3 years by the World Water Council and a host country.
+The 9th World Water Forum took place in Senegal in 2022, the next one will be held in Indonesia in May 2024.

 More information on the World Water Forum